Giopet/dapp-NFT-minting/README.md

 ## Wallets

 The wallet is where users keep their tokens, both fungible and NFTs, but crypto wallets do more than that.
 The wallet is where the user experience begins and ends.
-For our dApps, we'll be interacting with these wallets either via mobile apps, or via web plugins.

 There are many different [wallets](https://www.ethereum.org/en/wallets/find-wallet/) available for Ethereum.
 These wallets sometimes specialize in one thing or another, they might be an actual browser, a plugin, or an app.